ekoori/TrustSphere/README.md

 - **Trust-Based Transactions**: Encouraging interactions based on trust, respect, and mutual support.
 - **Gift Economy**: Promoting a culture of giving, where goods and services are given without any explicit agreement for immediate or future rewards.
-- **Liquid Democracy**: Striving for a democratic system where the power is in the hands of the many, not the few.
+- **Liquid Democracy**: Striving for a democratic system where the power is in the hands of the many, the contributors, not the few.
 - **Transparency**: Ensuring that all transactions and decisions are made visible, fostering accountability and trust among users.
 - **Community Empowerment**: Giving communities the tools they need to organize, share resources, and make collective decisions that benefit all members.